-Heidelberg University's Speech Team competes in National Forensics Association individual events.
-The team travels to major tournaments throughout Ohio and the Midwest. and the Pi Kappa Delta (speech honorary) national tournament located at various schools across the country.
+The Heidelberg University Speech Team currently competes in National Forensics Association individual events.
+The team travels to major tournaments throughout Ohio and occasionally the Midwest.
+Additionally, Heidelberg frequently travels to the Pi Kappa Delta (speech honorary) National Tournament located at various schools across the country.

-Any Heidelberg student can participate regardless of major or previous experience.
+The speech team at Heidelberg has a rich tradition that can be traced directly back to our local fraternities and societies in the 1800s.
+One of the current goals of Heidelberg’s speech team program is to cultivate and renew interest in student participation regardless of one’s major or previous experience.
 Through the years, Heidelberg has built on a tradition of excellence to become a respected competitor on the State and National level.

-- National Champion in Persuasive speaking - Gabby Mintz - 2011
+- Pi Kappa Delta National Champion – Gabby Mintz – Persuasive Speaking

 Public Speaking Events